2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-motomamik/results/report.md

 The successful terminal outputs, showing the matching JSON result arrays from all four endpoints, have been saved to the results/assignment-1-endpoints.txt file as required.

 ---

+## Assignment 2: Scenario A — Cold Start Characterization

+The goal of this assignment was to measure and analyze the cold start latency of AWS Lambda functions when deployed using a standard ZIP archive versus an container image.To make sure I was measuring a true cold start, I let both functions sit idle for over 20 minutes so that AWS would de-provision the execution environments before I started my test of 30 sequential requests.